sanyalpp/anaconda/README.md

                       &
             Moksh Walia .3rd yr IT.
 Maulana Azad National Institute of Technology.
 Bhopal 462007.
-For further queries please feel  free to contact us at:partha.pratim.sanyal@gmail.com, moksh_walia@yahoo.co.in The source code is in C
+For further queries please feel  free to contact us at:partha.pratim.sanyal@gmail.com, moksh_walia@yahoo.co.in.
+The source code is in C

 Disclaimer